Hike Canyon de Chelly and Canyon del Muerto with an experienced Diné guide to teach you about the geology, culture, and history.

 This tour is a total distance of 24 miles on the canyon floor in a private Jeep or SUV with a guide.
 The tour includes Antelope House Ruin in Canyon del Muerto and the White House Ruin in Canyon de Chelly along with many other archaeological sites.
 You may also see Kokopelli Cave, Petroglyph Rock, First Ruin, Junction Ruin, Ceremonial Cave, and Ledge Ruin.

 We know the canyon inside and out, so we are able to show you the rich archaeology, geology, culture, and history that Canyon de Chelly has to offer.
 We want to get to know your interests and make your experience an unforgettable one!
 We can recommend great sites or take your requests.
 If you would like to keep exploring, we can extend your tour for an additional fee.
-Restroom facilities are only available at Ledge Ruins, Antelope House Ruins, and White House Ruins.
+Restroom facilities are only available at Ledge Ruins (closed until further notice), Antelope House Ruins, and White House Ruins.

 All of our vehicles are 4-wheel drive.
-We have both enclosed and open-top Jeep Wranglers, which seat 3 in the rear and 2 in the front and are great for parties of 4.
-We also have a SUV that seats up to 7 guests and your guide, which is typically reserved for guests with parties of 5 or more, or for those who need roomier accommodations, or who may have health conditions that do not allow them to comfortably see the canyon in one of our Jeeps.
-We do our best to accommodate vehicle requests, however, we reserve the right to change vehicle assignments, if needed.
+We have both enclosed and open-top 4-door Jeep Wranglers, which seat 3 in the rear and 2 in the front and are great for parties of 4.
+We also have SUVs that seats up to 7 guests and 6 guests plus your guide, which is typically reserved for guests with parties of 5 or more, or for those who need roomier accommodations, or who may have health conditions that do not allow them to comfortably see the canyon in one of our Jeeps.
+We do our best to accommodate vehicle requests, however, we reserve the right to change vehicle assignments, as needed.

 We can accommodate larger group sizes either by caravanning or assigning a vehicle that we reserve for large groups that seats 14 guests and your guide.
 Please call or email to inquire for availability and pricing.